 The alien who burned Reach and declared he will continue his campaign against humanity finds himself fighting alongside and forming an alliance with them.

 The commander who lost her father on Installation 04 – who fought Thel’s forces, no less – and the sergeant who has fought the Covenant from the very first days of the war… they’re the ones who instigate this cross-species alliance.
 That means something.

 And the final confrontation between Thel and Tartarus in Installation 05’s control room is similarly loaded with emotion because the very first thing that Thel does, in spite of all the awful things Tartarus has done throughout the game, is reach out a hand in the name of reconciliation.

-This is what I personally consider to be one of Halo’s definitive moments.To speak of Halo 2 Anniversary’s updated cinematics for a moment, when Thel tells Tartarus “The Prophets have betrayed us”, Tartarus lowers Guilty Spark and lets out a growling exhale, and you can see that he’s genuinely pondering what Thel and Spark have told him.
+This is what I personally consider to be one of Halo’s definitive moments.To speak of Halo 2 Anniversary’s updated cinematics for a moment: When Thel tells Tartarus “The Prophets have betrayed us,” he lowers Guilty Spark and lets out a growling exhale, and you can see that he’s genuinely pondering what Thel and Spark have told him.

 That growl isn’t in the original.
 He lowers Guilty Spark, but the way it’s played off makes it seem more like he’s pretending to lower his guard before launching Spark at Johnson.
-In Halo 2 Anniversary, he genuinely seems to stop and think for just a second.
+In Halo 2 Anniversary, he genuinely seems to stop and think.